codERSunny812/StellarChat/README.md

 - **Frontend Development**: Developed interactive interfaces with React and CSS.
 - **CI/CD Implementation**: Set up continuous integration and deployment pipelines for efficiency.
 - **Collaboration Skills**: Improved communication and teamwork through collaborative project work.
+- **Cloudinary :** Gained expertise in file upload and how to the file upload will work  behind the scene.

 # ✨Improvement